20 Common Triggers of Hip Pain in Women

 Key Highlights

-• It is important to know the common causes of hip pain.
-These include osteoarthritis, rheumatoid arthritis, and bursitis.
+• It matters to know about the usual reasons for hip pain.
+These can be osteoarthritis, rheumatoid arthritis, and bursitis.

-• If hip pain does not go away or gets worse, it is important to talk to a doctor.
-They can give a clear diagnosis and a treatment plan made just for you.
+• If hip pain does not get better or starts to feel worse, you need to see a doctor.
+They can tell you exactly what is wrong and give you a plan that fits you.

 Introduction